Dokkedal/dcm2reg/docs/source/our_use_case.rst

 * A lot of data and therefore slow running - solved in conversion by splitting process. - Jonathan ..
     * Noise limiting use of thresholding - Philip

 In proportion to evaluation of registered images thresholding on a color value was considered but noise in the form of tables and dental fillings proved this procedure to be more complicated than first anticipated.
+We wished to evaluate using a dice coefficient.
+Thus it was necessary to produce a mask so unwanted pixels didn't come in to play when evaluating.
+The idea was to let all pixels with a value larger than zero, where a value of zero equals air, constitute the mask.
+A table would have a value larger than zero but it would not be desireable to include in the evaluation.
+Also the dice coefficient is vulnerable to varying volumes of the scanned object.
+These two issues caused us to use another evaluation method and metric.

 The solution was instead a mix of thresholding on color value and croppping the images using a cropbox.
-Thus air was still efficiently removed via thresholding whereas noise as for example the table was removed by cropping the image via a margin.

-* Thresholding based on change in pixel value turned out to be not possible - Philip
-* Different MR's have different colors - Philip
-* Field difficulty and lack of documentation - Busch
+The cropbox minimizes the amount of pixels with a value of zero by cropping as close as possible around the desired region.
+Thus it will never crop away values that are larger than zero which we want to keep.
+This means pixels that constitute air are still a part of the evaluation but the problem has been minimized.
+We always crop based on the MR image meaning noise such as a table is not included in the cropped image.
+This is because the table does not show up on an MR-scan and the MR-scans have smaller dimensions than the CT-scans meaning it would be cropped no matter what.
+The metric used for evaluation was changed to MutualInformation instead since producing a mask that only includes values larger than zero was impractical.

+..
+    * Thresholding based on change in pixel value turned out to be not possible - Philip Again in proportion to evaluation an idea was to look at differences in the color value sum for each slice in an MR-scan.
+Thus we would calculate the value sum of a slice and then take the next slice and calculate the sum again.
+If the difference in the two sums were large enough, that is above a certain threshold we crop the image at that slice since a large difference in sums would mean going from air to tissue.
+The problem was finding a threshold applicable to all patients.
+This proved impossible since the starting slice is not always located the same place for each scan meaning if the starting slice is the side of the patients head we would never achieve a high difference in sums.

 * Excel cell character limit - Jonathan
-*